Old Is Where It’s At

 But It Takes Getting Used To

 All of the music that I listen to, I started collecting from the Columbia Record Club back up in Lawrence in the 50’s.
 It was written, sung and played by dead people - Benny Goodman, Louis Armstrong, Erroll Garner, Peggy Lee, Frank Sinatra, Dean Martin, Doris Day, etc., and now even Ray Charles.
 All of these people are now dead.

-All the books that I read are written by dead people, and most of them died a long, long, time ago.
+All the books that I read were written by dead people, and most of them died a long, long, time ago.
 Shakespeare, Victor Hugo, Tolstoy, Plato, Bertrand Russell, Sartre, Aristotle, Mark Twain, O’Henry, Benjamin Franklin, Adam Smith, Upton Sinclair, Henry S. Comminger, Thomas Jefferson; they’re all dead.
-Just about every book on my bookshelf or on my up-and-coming reading list, is written by a person who is now dead.
+Just about every book on my bookshelf or on my up-and-coming reading list was written by a person who is now dead.
 William Manchester was one of the few who I have been reading who was still alive, but now, he is dead also.

-My very life and experiences, are now the subject matter of history books.
+My very life and experiences are now the subject matter of history books.
 My books are in the history section at the Lawrence Library.
 Some of them are at the Heritage History Museum even.

 Everywhere I go today the world seems to be filled with people, who, like myself, are very old or almost dead.

 The grocery store, even, is being staffed by people who are almost dead.
-I think that all the young people today are either so whacked-out on drugs that they can’t pass a pee test, or they are off in some foreign country fighting for somebody’s freedom and are now unable to deliver my newspaper or ring up my groceries at the IGA or Piggly-Wiggly.
+I think that all the young people today are either so whacked-out on drugs that they can’t pass a pee test or they are off in some foreign country fighting for somebody’s freedom and are now unable to deliver my newspaper or ring up my groceries at Demoulas’ Market or Butcher Boy’s.

 The guy checking out my groceries at the store the other day, along with the bagboy, were both older than me.
 Now that’s scary.